-A \textit{Hamiltonian circuit} in a (connected) graph is a closed edge path without self--intersection that visits each vertex once.
+A \textit{Hamiltonian circuit} in a (connected) graph is a closed edge path that visits each vertex once (i.e. without self--intersection).
 A graph is called \textit{Hamiltonian} if it admits a Hamiltonian circuit.

-It is clear that a graph that has a bridge cannot be Hamiltonian, and that every Hamiltonian cubic graph is bridgeless.
+It is clear that a graph that has a bridge cannot be Hamiltonian, and hence every Hamiltonian cubic graph is bridgeless.

-Let $Bridged = \{ g \in L_n \ | \ g \mbox{ has a bridge} \}$ and $Looped = \{ g \in L_n \ | \ g \mbox{ has a loop} \}$, and let $nH$ be the set of graphs in $L_n$ that do not have a Hamiltonian circuit.
+Let ${\rm Bridged} = \{ g \in L_n \ | \ g \mbox{ has a bridge} \}$ and ${\rm Looped} = \{ g \in L_n \ | \ g \mbox{ has a loop} \}$, and let ${\rm nH}$ be the set of graphs in $L_n$ that do not have a Hamiltonian circuit.
 Then

-since $Looped \subseteq Bridged$, as well as $Bridged \subseteq nH$.
+since ${\rm Looped} \subseteq {\rm Bridged}$, as well as ${\rm Bridged} \subseteq {\rm nH}$.

-By applying \cite[Theorem~9.5]{JLR}, we have that $\mathbb{P}(g \in Looped) = 1 - e^{-1} + o(1)$, while \cite[Theorem~9.23]{JLR} implies that $\mathbb{P}(g \notin Looped \mbox{ and } g \in nH) = o(1)$, as $n\to \infty$.
-Thus, $\mathbb{P}(g \in Bridged) = 1 - e^{-1} + o(1)$ asymptotically, as $n\to \infty$.
+By applying \cite[Theorem~9.5]{JLR}, we have that $\mathbb{P}(g \in {\rm Looped}) = 1 - e^{-1} + o(1)$, while \cite[Theorem~9.23]{JLR} implies that $\mathbb{P}(g \notin {\rm Looped} \mbox{ and } g \in {\rm nH}) = o(1)$, as $n\to \infty$.
+Thus, $\mathbb{P}(g \in {\rm Bridged}) = 1 - e^{-1} + o(1)$ asymptotically, as $n\to \infty$.

 Together with the remarks above about the probabilities for labelled and unlabelled graphs, we obtain that $\mathbb{P}(g \in B_n)$, for $g \in V(\Gamma_n)$, satisfies $\mathbb{P}(g \in B_n) = 1 - e^{-1} + o(1)$, as $n\to \infty$.
 Thus, $|B_n| \sim (1 - e^{-1}) |V(\Gamma_n)|$, and $|V(\Gamma_n)\setminus B_n| \sim e^{-1} |V(\Gamma_n)|$.